Spicy Cole Slaw

 This post may contain affiliate links.
 Please read our disclosure policy.

 It’s BBQ season which means it’s time to pull out all of your favorite BBQ recipes!
-I’ve already got you covered with the pasta salad and the potato salad with my Easy Ranch Pasta Salad and Roasted Potato Salad, and now I’ve got you covered on the cole slaw front as well with this restaurant style Spicy Cole Slaw!
+I’ve already got you covered with the pasta salad and the potato salad with my Easy Ranch Pasta Salad and Roasted Potato Salad, and now I’ve got you covered on the cole slaw front as well with this restaurant-style Spicy Cole Slaw!
 It packs a bit of heat, but not too much, and the heat level can be easily adjusted.

 Shall we get started?
 Begin by prepping all of the veggies!
 You’ll need a heaping cup of shredded carrots.
 I like to use my food processor to shred my own, but feel free to take a shortcut and buy shredded carrots from the grocery store!